Contribution reporting

 • Reference to the original contribution being adjusted via the adjustment_for field

-• Coverage period indicating the unused portion being refunded (from departure date to month-end)
+• Coverage period indicating the correct covered portion

 • Explanatory note mentioning the employee’s departure date